darkerego/ethervault/README.md

   # TODO: test proposal functions on EthervaultL2

 ### Changelog
+April 7, 2023

+- Began thoroughly testing new changes. identified a bug with the daily dollar limit in approveTx calculating the `spentToday`.
+Fixed.
+- Other minor bugfixs.

 April 5, 2023

 - Finally, got around to testing out the new version.
 Withdrawal functionality is good.
 Had to fix one thing where I forgot